Espirandel/Daew/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage 🚀

-Here you can learn more about this project, like commands, prefix, images
+Here you can learn more about this project, like chat commands, prefix, images

 `coming soon`